 A depth study will be performed that focuses on the structural system of 1100 Broadway.
 The current composite floor system is 30.25" in depth and supporting composite member sizes are controlled by deflections.
-I propose to study the impact of a one-way mild steel reinforced concrete slab with post-tensioned concrete beams in place of the current composite metal deck and supporting composite steel beam gravity system that is currently in place.
+The impact of a one-way mild steel reinforced concrete slab with post-tensioned concrete beams is proposed for study in place of the current composite metal deck and supporting composite steel beam gravity system.
 Advantages of the proposed system include better economy, reduced floor depth, and reduced deflections.
 The change of system will in turn require a change of lateral systems.
 Concrete shear walls will be chosen and designed for the new lateral system.

 The proposed system will be designed using a combination of computer modeling programs and hand calculations to supplement and check the models.
-Software to be utilized includes ETABS, PCA Column, and RAM Concept.
+Software to be utilized includes RAM Concrete, RAM Concept, and RAM Frame.
 This portion of the study is an extension of AE 597A, Building Modeling, and is intended to fill the MAE requirement.